Stirling-Tools/Stirling-Tools.github.io/docs/FAQ.md

 ### Q13: Can I remove an existing watermark from a PDF?

 There is no dedicated watermark-removal tool.
 Stirling PDF can **add** watermarks (Add Watermark) but cannot automatically strip existing ones.
-Depending on the watermark you can sometimes cover it with **Redact** (which draws over an area) or, for text-layer content, **Auto-Redact**.
-Image watermarks that are baked into the page usually cannot be cleanly removed.

 ### Q14: Can I create fillable form fields, or add fields to a PDF that isn't already a form?

-The [Fill Form](./Functionality/Fill-Form.md) tool fills fields that **already exist** in the PDF.
-Creating or adding new form fields from scratch is not currently supported (create/modify form modes are planned).
+The [Fill Form](./Functionality/Fill-Form.md) tool fills form fields that **already exist** in the PDF.

 ### Q15: Can I add multi-line text or line breaks with Add Text, Stamp, or Watermark?